Pop-up parties in unconventional urban spaces

 Public Disco transforms plazas, alleys and warehouse spaces into unique pop-up dance clubs for people of all walks of life to connect through music.

 In the late 60s and early 70s discotheques emerged as safe haven for marginalized groups such as blacks, latinos and lgbtq+ folks to connect and express themselves without fear of persecution.
-These spaces began as private members-only clubs, but over time this counterculture made it’s way out of the underground, influencing the mainstream sound of the 70s and paving the way for the development of house, techno and other forms of dance music.
+These spaces began as private members-only clubs, but over time this counterculture made it’s way out of the underground, influencing the mainstream sound of the 70s and paving the way for the development of house, techno and other forms of modern dance music.
 The foundation of DJ culture that we know today came out of a struggle for space and acceptance.